Sacred Cod: Committee on History of the Emblem of the Codfish

-The Sacred Cod was wrapped in an American flag, placed on a bier, andescorted by the Sergeant-at-Armsborne by House messengers to the new House chamber, where the assembled Representatives rose in applause.
+A committee of fifteen was escorted by the Sergeant-at-Arms to the old House chamber, where the Sacred Cod was lowered by the assistant doorkeeper and wrapped in an American flag, then placed on a bier and borne by House messengers to the new House chamber, where the assembled Representatives rose in applause.

 After repainting by Walter M. Brackett, it was hung where it remains today: